 - The server MUST register the different protocol sequences that will allow the server to communicate with the client.
 The supported protocol sequences are specified in section 2.1, including named endpoints.

-- The server MUST register the authentication methods that are allowed on the EMSMDB interface.
-The server SHOULD<server shouldregister the following authentication methods.
+- 2. The server MUST register the authentication methods that are allowed on the EMSMDB interface.
+The server SHOULD<5> register the following authentication methods.
 A client authenticates using one of the following authentication methods:

 - RPC_C_AUTHN_WINNT

-- RPC_C_AUTHN_GSS_KERBEROS<<6>
+- RPC_C_AUTHN_GSS_KERBEROS<6>

 - RPC_C_AUTHN_GSS_NEGOTIATE

-- RPC_C_AUTHN_NONE
+- RPC C AUTHN NONE

 - 3. Start listening for RPCs.

 - 4. Register the EMSMDB interface.

 - 5. Register the EMSMDB interface to all the registered binding handles created previously.